 Optional hands-free communication system and remote start

-Rear- and four-wheel-drive versions are offered, and the latter driveline comes standard with Hill Descent Control, which is designed to keep the SUV's speed to a crawl when traversing difficult terrain.
-Hill Start Assist is also offered and serves to keep the Grand Cherokee from rolling backward on an incline.
+Rear- and four-wheel-drive versions are offered in Laredo and Limited models, while the SRT8 is available only with four-wheel drive.
+Hill start assist is also offered and serves to keep the Grand Cherokee from rolling backward on inclines.

 357-hp, 5.7-liter Hemi V-8 with 389 pounds-feet of torque

-SRT8 employs SRT-tuned suspension, a lowered ride height and Brembo brakes
+SRT8 employs SRT-tuned suspension and a lowered ride height

 Safety Safety features include: